allbto/Swiftility/README.md

 Framework grouping utilities to use in various projects

+NB.
+This Framework is merely a collection of utilities and 'nice to have's.
+Feel free to pick the methods and goodies that fit your project instead of including the pod.

 ## Installation

 Swiftility is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: